When do I need to see an advisor and why?

 Who is my faculty advisor?

 As a BAIS major, you will have two advisors – one for your functional track and one for your regional minor.
 To see your advisors, you can check the Student tab on USF Connect.
-If you have not declared your functional track and/or regional minor, your advisor is the program chair, Professor McBride.
+If you have not declared your functional track and/or regional minor, your advisor is the Program Director, Professor Hoag.

 When and how can I make an appointment with my faculty advisor?